Mental Capacity Act 2005 at a glance

 What is ‘best interests’?

-If a person has been assessed as lacking capacity then any action taken, or any decision made for or on behalf of that person, must be made in his or her best interests
+If a person has been assessed as lacking capacity then any action taken, or any decision made for or on behalf of that person, must be made in their best interests.

 For more detailed information you should refer to the Code of Practice.